lvjiaxuan/release/README.md

 # In a detected monorepo, `--pkg` prompts which packages to be bumped.
 lvr bump --pkg

-# Prompt for version rather than basing on Conventional Commits.
+# Bump by the specified semver increment level rather than depending on conventional-recommended-bump.
-lvr bump --prompt
+lvr bump --major
-lvr bump --prompt --all
+lvr bump --major --all
-lvr bump --prompt --pkg
+lvr bump --major --pkg
 ```
+Semver increment level support:
+- `--major`: Bump as a semver-major version.
+- `--minor`: Bump as a semver-minor version.
+- `--patch`: Bump as a semver-patch version.
+- `--premajor`: Bump as a semver-premajor version, can set id with string.
+- `--preminor`: Bump as a semver-preminor version, can set id with string.
+- `--prepatch`: Bump as a semver-prepatch version, can set id with string.
+- `--prerelease`: Bump as a semver-prerelease version, can set id with string.

-**Those `bump` options can be used without the `bump` command during a release.
-The following `changelog ` is the same.**
+**Absolutely, these `bump` options can be used without the `bump` command during a release.
+The following `changelog` is the same.**

 > **Note**
 >
-> In a monorepo, there is no need to specify *package.json#version*.
-However, if there is actually a version field present, "bump" will include this root package.json when bumping the version.
+> In a monorepo, maybe no need to specify *package.json#version*.
+However, if there is actually a version field present, "bump" would calculate this root package.json when bumping the version.

 ### Changelog